quantonganh/helix-wiki/Troubleshooting.md

 #### Mouse Mode

 Trying to yank with the mouse will yank it to the middle mouse clipboard rather than the system clipboard.
+Clipboards that don't have this secondary clipboard will not have anything yanked.

 ### Panic from "Could not parse queries" (building from source)